About my team and I

 Elevation through Equine Education

 My name is Amber Wagoner-Toyne and I’ve been training horses and mules professionally since 2000.
 I began riding at the age of 8 and was lucky to travel all over the United States and ride with some great horsemen and women.
+My training philosophy is based on Natural Horsemanship.
 I am and will always be a student of the horse.
 I love working with mules because they humble me and remind me how much more there is to learn!
 I believe in developing a partnership between horse/mule and rider.
 Get the most out of your relationship with your horse or mule by calling me today.

 Living the dream